gbalan-microej/docs/PlatformDeveloperGuide/uiInput.rst

 Installation
 ============

 Inputs is a sub-part of the MicroUI library.
 When the MicroUI module is installed, the Inputs module must be installed in order to be able to connect physical input devices with MicroEJ Platform.
 If not installed, the *stub* module will be used.
 In the platform configuration file, check :guilabel:`UI` > :guilabel:`Inputs` to install Inputs.

 Use
 ===

-The MicroUI Input APIs are available in the class ``ej.microui.EventGenerator``.
+The MicroUI Input APIs are available in the classes of packages ``ej.microui.event`` and ``ej.microui.event.generator``.

 ..
    | Copyright 2008-2020, MicroEJ Corp.
 Content in this space is free